vobbbb/fast-core-tool/README.md

 - Unity 2022.3 or newer.
 - TextMeshPro (included in Unity by default).
 - Unity New Input System package.
-- Cinemachine (optional, for camera setups).
+- Cinemachine (for camera setups).